 - Demi-sec is when the sugar level varies between around 32 and 50 g/l.

-Unlike the sparkling and semi-sparkling, if you buy a still prosecco it is going to be a still wine, therefore it will have no perlage.
+Unlike sparkling and semi-sparkling, if you buy a still Prosecco, it is going to be a still wine.
+Therefore, it will have no perlage.

-All prosecco’s are made from a minimum of 85% of grapes of the Glera variety combined with a maximum of 15% of Verdiso, Bianchetta, Perera, Glera Lunga, Chardonnay, and Pinot grape varieties.
+All Prosecco is made from a minimum of 85% of grapes of the Glera variety combined with a maximum of 15% of Verdiso, Bianchetta, Perera, Glera Lunga, Chardonnay, and Pinot grape varieties.